A Linear Kernel for Planar Total Dominating Set: Further research

 \section{Further research}

-As we showed in Section~\ref{sec:prelim}, \textsc{Total Dominating Set} satisfies the general conditions of the meta-theorem of Bodlaender \emph{et al}.~\cite{BFL+09}, and therefore we know that there {\sl exists} a linear kernel on graphs of bounded genus.
+As we showed in Section~\ref{sec:prelim}, \textsc{Total Dominating Set} satisfies the general conditions of the meta-theorem of Bodlaender et al.~\cite{BFL+09}, and therefore we know that there {\sl exists} a linear kernel on graphs of bounded genus.
 Finding an {\sl explicit} linear kernel on this class of graphs seems a feasible but involved generalization of our results.
-In this direction, it would be interesting to see whether \textsc{Total Dominating Set} fits into the recent framework of Garnero \emph{et al}.~\cite{GPST14} for obtaining explicit and constructive meta-kernalization results on sparse graph classes.
+In this direction, it would be interesting to see whether \textsc{Total Dominating Set} fits into the recent framework of Garnero et al.~\cite{GPST14,GarneroPST16} for obtaining explicit and constructive meta-kernelization results on sparse graph classes.

 It is worth mentioning that neither \textsc{(Connected) Dominating Set} nor \textsc{Total Dominating Set} satisfy the general conditions of the meta-theorems for $H$-minor-free graphs~\cite{FLST10} and $H$-topological-minor-free graphs~\cite{KLP+12}.
-But it has been recently proved by Fomin \emph{et al}. that \textsc{(Connected) Dominating Set} has a linear kernel on $H$-minor-free graphs~\cite{FLST12} and, more generally, in $H$-topological-minor-free graphs~\cite{FLST12b}.
+But Fomin et al. proved that \textsc{(Connected) Dominating Set} has a linear kernel on $H$-minor-free graphs~\cite{FLST12} and, more generally, on $H$-topological-minor-free graphs~\cite{FLST12b}.
 Is it also the case of \textsc{Total Dominating Set}?

 As mentioned in the introduction, it was not the objective of this article to optimize the running time of our kernelization algorithm.
-A possible avenue for further research is to apply the ideas presented in~\cite{Hag11,BHK+11} for obtaining linear kernels for \textsc{Planar Dominating Set} in linear time.
+A possible avenue for further research is to apply the recent methods~\cite{Hag11,BHK+11} for obtaining linear kernels for \textsc{Planar Dominating Set} in linear time.

-It would be interesting to use similar techniques to obtain linear kernels on planar graphs for other domination problems.
+It would be interesting to use similar techniques to obtain explicit linear kernels on planar graphs for other domination problems.
 For instance, \textsc{Independent Dominating Set} admits a kernel of size $O(jk^i)$ on graphs which exclude $K_{i,j}$ as a (not necessarily induced) subgraph~\cite{PRS09}; this implies, in particular, a cubic kernel on planar graphs.
-It is proved in~\cite{BFL+09} that \textsc{Independent Dominating Set} has a polynomial kernel on graphs of bounded genus, even if the problem does not have FII.
+It is known that \textsc{Independent Dominating Set} has a polynomial kernel on graphs of bounded genus~\cite{BFL+09}, even if the problem does not have FII.
 The existence of a linear kernel on planar graphs remains open.
 There are other variants of domination problems for which the existence of polynomial kernels on sparse graphs has not been studied yet, like \textsc{Acyclic Dominating Set}~\cite{HHR00,BGM+12} or $\alpha$-\textsc{Total Dominating Set}~\cite{HeRa12}.